martinmilani/nightsky/README.md

 A modern, animated web experience featuring a beautiful night sky theme and interactive card-based content.

+## 🎨 Design Inspiration

+This project is inspired by the beautiful parallax animation design created by [@Siyi Xia](https://www.figma.com/community/file/1160558853941633178/parallax-animation) on Figma.
+The design showcases a stunning night sky theme with smooth parallax effects and engaging card-based content layout.

 ## 🌟 Features

 - Stunning night sky background with blend effects